Zinc oxide: Structure

 Zinc oxide crystallizes in two main forms, hexagonal wurtzite and cubic zincblende.
 The wurtzite structure is most stable at ambient conditions and thus most common.
 The zincblende form can be stabilized by growing ZnO on substrates with cubic lattice structure.
 In both cases, the zinc and oxide centers are tetrahedral, the most characteristic geometry for Zn(II).
 ZnO converts to the rocksalt motif at relatively high pressures about 10 GPa.
-The many remarkable medical properties of creams containing ZnO can be explained by its elastic softness, which is characteristic of tetrahedral coordinated binary compounds close to the transition to octahedral structures.

 Hexagonal and zincblende polymorphs have no inversion symmetry (reflection of a crystal relative to any given point does not transform it into itself).
 This and other lattice symmetry properties result in piezoelectricity of the hexagonal and zincblende ZnO, and pyroelectricity of hexagonal ZnO.

 The hexagonal structure has a point group 6 mm (Hermann–Mauguin notation) or C6v (Schoenflies notation), and the space group is P63mc or C6v4.
 The lattice constants are a = 3.25 Å and c = 5.2 Å; their ratio c/a ~ 1.60 is close to the ideal value for hexagonal cell c/a = 1.633.
 As in most group II-VI materials, the bonding in ZnO is largely ionic (Zn2+O2−) with the corresponding radii of 0.074 nm for Zn2+ and 0.140 nm for O2−.
 This property accounts for the preferential formation of wurtzite rather than zinc blende structure, as well as the strong piezoelectricity of ZnO.
 Because of the polar Zn−O bonds, zinc and oxygen planes are electrically charged.
 To maintain electrical neutrality, those planes reconstruct at atomic level in most relative materials, but not in ZnO – its surfaces are atomically flat, stable and exhibit no reconstruction.
 However, studies using wurtzoid structures explained the origin of surface flatness and the absence of reconstruction at ZnO wurtzite surfaces in addition to the origin of charges on ZnO planes.

 Mechanical properties

-ZnO is a wide-band gap semiconductor of the II-VI semiconductor group.
-The native doping of the semiconductor due to oxygen vacancies or zinc interstitials is n-type.

 ZnO is a relatively soft material with approximate hardness of 4.5 on the Mohs scale.
 Its elastic constants are smaller than those of relevant III-V semiconductors, such as GaN.
 The high heat capacity and heat conductivity, low thermal expansion and high melting temperature of ZnO are beneficial for ceramics.
 The E2 optical phonon in ZnO exhibits an unusually long lifetime of 133 ps at 10 K.

 Among the tetrahedrally bonded semiconductors, it has been stated that ZnO has the highest piezoelectric tensor, or at least one comparable to that of GaN and AlN.
 This property makes it a technologically important material for many piezoelectrical applications, which require a large electromechanical coupling.
-Therefore, ZnO in the form of thin film has been one of the most studied resonator materials for thin-film bulk acoustic resonators.
+Therefore, ZnO in the form of thin film has been one of the most studied and used resonator materials for thin-film bulk acoustic resonators.